Stormwater Utility Fee Information

 Master Stormwater Management Plan

 In 2017, the Village of Libertyville engaged Christopher B. Burke Engineering, Limited (CBBEL) to identify critical flood reduction projects in the Village.
-The proposed stormwater utility fee will fund the completion of these projects over the next 15 years at an estimated cost of $45.5 million in 2018 dollars.
+The stormwater utility fee will fund the completion of these projects over the next 15 years at an estimated cost of $45.5 million in 2018 dollars.
 To review the study areas and specific projects identified as part of this study, click here.
 The list that includes that tentative years of completion for the MSWMP projects is located in the documents repository, accessible from the link on the left.

 Stormwater Utility Feasibility and Rate Study